v-studios/wagtail-lambda-web-adapter/README.rst

 ====================================
- Wagtain on Lambda with Web Adapter
+ Wagtail on Lambda with Web Adapter
 ====================================

 The AWS Lambda Web Adapter promises to allow conventional HTTP-request